top of page

 For the L’Oréal Paris dinner at Cannes, Alia Bhatt once again returned to Tarun Tahiliani in a custom ensemble centred around chintz-inspired florals.
 The gown combined deep burgundy and soft ivory tones through an off-the-shoulder corseted bodice, curved sleeve detailing, and a long column skirt decorated with intricate botanical motifs.
 Drawing inspiration from historical chintz textiles, the look merged Victorian corsetry with sari-inspired draping around the waist, creating a silhouette that felt both regal and contemporary.

-Adding another layer of vintage grandeur was a statement Sunita Shekhawat Bow Necklace set from the Art Deco collection, crafted with 26.43 carats of diamonds and rose-cut diamonds.
+Adding another layer of vintage grandeur was a Sunita Shekhawat Bow Necklace set from the Art Deco collection, crafted with 26.43 carats of rose-cut diamonds.
 Positioned high along the neckline, the jewellery complemented the off-shoulder silhouette while reinforcing the ensemble’s period-inspired elegance.

 Farhana Bodi